archivesspace/archivesspace/DOCKER_DEV.md

       - 4567:4567
 ```

-2. start the containers: `dc up app`
+2. start the containers: `docker-compose up app`
-3. bash into the container: `dc exec app bash`
+3. bash into the container: `docker-compose exec app bash`
 4. bundle the frontend `./build/run bundle:frontend`
 5. inside the container still- run the individual command to start the back end: `./build/run backend:devserver`
-6. new tab- bash into the container again: `dc exec app bash`
+6. new tab- bash into the container again: `docker-compose exec app bash`
 7. run the individual command to start the front end only: `./build/run frontend:devserver`

 # How to use demo data in dev
 (You will have to do this on each new branch)

 1. Copy the demo db into the db docker container: `docker cp demo.sql archivesspace_db_1:/`
-2. bash into the container for db: `dc exec db sh`
+2. bash into the container for db: `docker-compose exec db sh`
 3. import the database: `mysql -p archivesspace < demo.sql`
 4. password is 123456